AlexKnyshov/polyatail_pipeline/README.md

----
-title: "POLY(A) PIPELINE WORKFLOW"
+#POLY(A) PIPELINE WORKFLOW
-author: "Sasha Bacot, modified by Alexander Knyshov"
+Sasha Bacot, modified by Alexander Knyshov summer 2023
-date: 'summer 2023'
-output: html_document
----

 ## Pipeline workflow
 list of samples used for array job setup on an SGE cluster: `samples.txt`